DriveSuprim: Towards Precise Trajectory Selection for End-to-End Planning: Introduction

-compliance.
+Third, selection-based methods typically rely on binary classification for safety-related decisions, labeling trajectories as ``safe'' or ``unsafe'' based on specific thresholds for collision risk or rule compliance.
 This binary approach creates hard decision boundaries where trajectories just above or below a safety threshold could be treated entirely differently.
-As a result, models become overly sensitive to minor changes in trajectory features, which causes inconsistent behavior when slight variations in collision risk or rule adherence could suddenly thoroughly flip a trajectory from being selected to rejected.
+Slight variations in score could suddenly thoroughly flip a trajectory label from being selected to being rejected.
+As a result, models risk becoming overly sensitive to minor changes in trajectory features, which causes inconsistent behavior.

-We present \textbf{\modelName}, a novel method that tackles these three critical challenges in selection-based trajectory prediction and makes more precise trajectory selection.
-Our solution replaces rigid binary classifications with probabilistic soft-label distillation, enabling nuanced decision-making in complex driving scenarios.
+We present \textbf{\modelName}, a novel method that tackles these three critical challenges in selection-based trajectory prediction and makes more nuanced and precise trajectory selection.
 Our contributions include:

 \begin{itemize}

 \item We propose a coarse-to-fine refinement method that addresses the challenge of distinguishing between similar trajectories.
 Our method filters promising candidates and applies fine-grained scoring to the most challenging options, significantly improving discrimination between similar but subtly different trajectories.